benjackson3811/project_3_quiz/README.md

 ## Python Packages
 - [Time](https://docs.python.org/3/library/time.html) - Used for the slow print functionality and for delaying print statements.
-- [Sys](https://docs.python.org/3/library/sys.html) - Used to provide access to some variables used or maintained by the interpreter.
 - [Random](https://docs.python.org/3/library/random.html) - Used within the slow print functionality.
 - [OS](https://docs.python.org/3/library/os.html) - Used to clear the screen in the terminal.